pkolchanov/CustomizingPython/pipe.md

 > [!WARNING]
-> I'm a Python internals newbie, and I'm writing this to teach myself.
+> 'm a Python internals newbie, the turoial may contain mistakes and clunky solutions.

-## Introdution
+# Pipe operator

 The goal is to add an operator to perform bash-like chain calls to CPython:
 ```python